 ALDFG is a significant concern for fisheries globally.
 In the purse seine fishery, high rates of dFAD loss and abandonment, and the high dependency on long lasting synthetic materials in the construction of dFADs, have raised concerns regarding the persistent ecosystem impacts of the dFAD fishery.
-While fleets in some oceans are achieving good progress towards fully non-entangling and biodegradable dFADs, changes are occurring more slowly in the WCPO.
-Designs and materials currently used are dominated by synthetic materials, though sometimes mixed with bamboo or other natural or plantbased materials, but these generally remain a minor component of the whole structure.
-Encouragingly, trials of biodegradable dFAD designs are now happening and should assist the fishing industry to transition towards more environmentally friendly dFADs.
+While fleets in some oceans are achieving good progress towards fully Non-Entangling and Biodegradable dFADs, changes are occurring more slowly in the WCPO.
+Designs and materials currently used are dominated by synthetic materials, though sometimes mixed with bamboo or other natural or plant-based materials, but these tRFMO Low or Non-Entangling dFADs Biodegradable dFADs Status Start date Status Start date WCPFC Low-Entangling (CMM- 2019) Non-Entangling (CMM 2021-01) 2020 2024 Encouraged (CMM 2021-01) 2019 IATTC Low-Entangling (C19-01) 2019 Encouraged (C19-01) 2019 IOTC Non-Entangling (CMM- 19-02) 2020 Encouraged (CMM- 19-02) Mandatory (CMM- 19-02) 2020 2022 ICCAT Non-Entangling (REC 19-02) 2021 Encouraged (REC 19-02) 2021 generally remain a minor component of the whole structure.
+Encouragingly, trials of Biodegradable dFAD designs are now happening and should assist the fishing industry to transition towards more environmentally friendly dFADs.
 DFADs in the WCPO also typically include netting.
 Following the recent implementation of CMM 2021-01 by the WCPFC, which includes banning the use of netting by 2024, we expect to see reduction in the use of netting on dFADs in the WCPO, although the transition should start before that time, so that fishers can identify providers and test alternative designs and materials.
-A trend in dFADs without netting and a slight decrease in the mesh size is identified since 2020 but needs to be validated with additional years of data with high observer coverage.
 It is important to collect relevant data to monitor the ongoing adoption of improved dFAD designs and materials by the industry; and to support implementation and enforcement of mandates.
 Increased awareness of the impact that lost or abandoned dFADs can have on the environment can also serve to accelerate adoption of best practice.
 A transition strategy with clear regional objectives, which couples the research and development needs with an industry uptake timeline, is now important in the WCPO.
 This paper can provide a baseline to further detect and monitor the changes in dFAD construction and materials, as the management evolves and industry responds.